TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

         ```
 * **1.2 Invariable reflectance loss *Lir* is introduced to constrain the consistency of reflectance:**
+    > * This is a loss function in DecomNet.
     > * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/LossInvariableReflectance.png" width="70%">
     > * **My comments: The author mentioned that low light and normal images should share the same reflectance in any conditions because reflectance is the intrinsic property of objects.
 However, there might be color differences between normal and low light conditions.
 And that's why we need to minimize this constraint *Lir* to ensure image pairs have same Reflectance before the next step--Enhance-Net.**
     > * ```python